 What is AI Bias and Fairness?

-Why it matters: Biased AI can cause real harm—denying loans, rejecting job candidates, misdiagnosing patients, or providing worse service to certain populations.
+Why it matters: Biased AI can cause real harm.
+It denies loans, rejects job candidates, misdiagnoses patients, and provides worse service to certain populations.
 Beyond the ethical imperative, regulations increasingly require bias testing and documentation for high-risk AI systems.

 Sources of AI Bias